 - Lost filling.
-When you lose a filling, insert a stick of sugarless gum into the cavity to keep foreign objects from irritating a sensitive root as a temporary measure.
+When you lose a filling, insert a stick of sugarless gum into the cavity as a temporary measure to keep foreign objects from irritating a sensitive root.

 Injury or Concerns Regarding Soft Tissue or Bone

 Soft tissue damage or injured bones are serious.
 Cuts, accidents, and infections that cause soft tissue damage include:

 - Abscesses or swollen jaw.
-Especially after previous dental work, abscesses or a swollen jaw may indicate an infection.
-Have it treated as soon as possible.
-An infection around the root of a tooth or in the space between teeth can spread to other parts of your body if not treated.
-Use a salt solution (half a teaspoon salt in eight ounces of water) several times a day until you reach your dentist.
+Abscesses or a swollen jaw, especially after previous dental work, may indicate an infection.
+If left untreated, an infection at the root of a tooth or in the space between teeth can spread to other parts of your body.
+Until you can see your dentist, use a salt solution (half a teaspoon salt in eight ounces of water) several times a day.

 - Soft-tissue injuries.
 If you cut your gums or cheek in an accident, try to control the bleeding using a salt solution or pressure with a moistened piece of gauze or tea bag.
-Cold compresses can also stop the flow of the blood.
-If the bleeding continues or the cut is severe, see your dentist or visit the dental emergency room.
+Cold compresses can also reduce blood flow.
+If the bleeding persists or the cut is severe, consult your dentist or go to an emergency room.

 - Broken jaw.
 Apply cold compresses or ice.
 Go immediately to your dentist.

 - Bitten tongue or lip.
 Clean the area with a wet cloth and apply cold compresses.
-If the bleeding is excessive or you’ve bitten completely through your lip, this dental issue can be handled by your dentist or in an emergency room.
+If the bleeding is excessive or you’ve bitten completely through your lip, this dental issue can be handled by your dentist or in a dental emergency room.